LinkedInAttic/bowser/README.md

-# Bowser is a query language  #
+# 🚨 UNMAINTAINED 🚨

-It is designed to support the following
+This project is no longer used by LinkedIn and is currently unmaintained.

-* TBD
+If you would like to maintain this project, please send an email to oss@linkedin.com.